Skip to content

 • Create a simple maintenance routine that fits your schedule

-Modern outdoor barrel sauna on a patio ready for cleaning and maintenance
+Modern outdoor barrel sauna on a patio deck ready for cleaning and maintenance

 A well-maintained barrel sauna doesn’t need harsh chemicals—just regular, gentle care to keep the wood looking welcoming.